tomastoews/askingdev/README.md

 ### Tools:

 ### Docker
-- Docker is a containerization software to run applications isolated in its environment with its dependencies.
+- Docker is a containerization software to run an application along with its dependencies isolated in its environment.
 - I use it here to run all parts of askingdev's ecosystem as a local network and to make the local development easy.
 - You may have Node.js 8 installed, but askingdev requires 12.16.
 To avoid such conflicts, I decided to use this approach.
 - Website: https://www.docker.com/